2025–26 Ohio Bobcats men's basketball team

-The 2025–26 Ohio University Bobcats men's basketball team represents Ohio University for the 2025–26 NCAA Division I men's basketball season.
-The Bobcats are led by sixth-year head coach Jeff Boals, who was a 1995 graduate of Ohio University.
+The 2025–26 Ohio University Bobcats men's basketball team represented Ohio University for the 2025–26 NCAA Division I men's basketball season.
+The Bobcats were led by seventh-year head coach Jeff Boals, who was a 1995 graduate of Ohio University.
 They play their home games at the Convocation Center in Athens, Ohio, as a member of the Mid-American Conference.

+They finished the 2025–26 season 15–17, 9–9 in MAC play, to finish tied for 5th place.
+The Bobcats struggled to a 1–6 record to open the season.
+They qualified for the MAC tournament as the 6th seed where they lost in the quarterfinals to Kent State This was Ohio's first losing season in Boals' tenure at Ohio and the first since the 2018–19 season.

 Previous season

 The Bobcats were picked to win the conference but finished with a 16–16 record.
 They posted a disappointing 6–6 record entering 2025 prior to the start of league play.
-They finished tied for fourth in the MAC with a 10–6 conference record and lost their January matchup in the MAC-SBC challenge.
+They finished tied for fourth in the MAC with a 10–8 conference record and lost their January matchup in the MAC-SBC challenge.
 With a first round loss to Toledo, they failed to reach the MAC tournament semifinals for the first time since 2020 when the tournament was cancelled due to coronavirus pandemic.